biopython/biopython.github.io/wiki/GitUsage.md

 Making changes locally
 ----------------------

-Now you can make changes to your branch.
-Since your local branch is a full repository, you can commit your changes as often as you like.
+Now you can make changes to your local repository - you can do this offline, and you can commit your changes as often as you like.
 In fact, you should commit as often as possible, because smaller commits are much better to manage and document.

+First of all, create a new branch to make some changes in, and switch to
+it:

+`git branch demo-branch`
+`git checkout demo-branch`

+To check which branch you are on, use:

+`git branch`

 Let us assume you've made changes to the file Bio/x.py.
-You need to add this file to your
+You need to add this file to your change-set:
-change-set:

 `git add Bio/x.py`